 Lack of mastery of course objectives

 Withdraw.
 This grade is given at the time of withdrawal.
-Deadlines for withdraw are listed in myHCC.
+Deadlines for withdrawal are listed in myHCC.

 Incomplete.
 A temporary designation generally given only in an emergency situation such as illness, which results in the student’s inability to complete course objectives.
 A student must have successfully completed 75 percent of the course objectives, as determined by the instructor, for the “I” designation.
 This designation must be changed to a permanent grade other than "W" or "L" within a period of time determined by the instructor at the time the "I" designation is assigned.
-Normally the period to complete objectives shall not exceed the end of the seventh week of the next full semester or it will be converted to an "F" grade.
-A written agreement by the instructor specifying the necessary objectives and period of time within which they need to be completed shall be sent to the student with a copy to the student’s permanent file.
+A written agreement by the instructor specifying the necessary objectives and period of time within which they need to be completed will be sent to the student with a copy to the student’s permanent file.
+The period to complete objectives shall not exceed the end of the seventh week of the next full semester or it will be converted to an "F" grade.

 The "L" grade is assigned only in some developmental courses to students who have not mastered the course objectives due to individual learning characteristics.
 In order to qualify for an "L" grade, students must work with steady diligence, effort, and near perfect attendance, and must show progress on course objectives.
 Students may be required to seek additional assistance beyond class sessions.
 The "L" grade is not computed in students’ grade point averages.